shankar-k1/Devops-exp-1/README.md

 # Devops-exp-1
-For posting the materials and documentation of Devops
+For posting the materials and documentations.